Identity Confusion & The Church

 Bullies Phantom Influence

-Lingering allegiance to a bully is a common occurrence, even if a bully’s primary position in our life has changed.
-Similar to phantom pain from a missing a limb–past trauma from a bully can linger into our future.
+Lingering allegiance to a bully is more common than we realize, even after their primary role in our lives has diminished.
+Much like phantom pain felt from a missing limb, the trauma caused by a bully can echo into our future, long after the bully has gone.

-1. Identify ways in which you desire to behave differently than the person who has been a controlling influence in your life.
+1. Identify how you want to behave differently than the person who has had a controlling influence in your life.

-2. Admit (your own) mistakes that were inspired by the bully.
+2. Own the mistakes that were inspired by the bully’s behavior.

-3. If you once said “yes” under pressure, it’s okay to change your mind and say “no”.
+3. Give yourself permission to say “no”—if you once complied under pressure, it’s okay to change your mind.

-4. In taking these steps remember that feelings of guilt are natural part of breaking free.
-Misplaced loyalty is often driven by guilt—that’s why it has a powerful hold.
+5. Accept that guilt is a natural part of breaking free.
+Misplaced loyalty is often driven by guilt, which is why it can hold such a powerful grip on us.

 Bully Proofing